Azerbaijan`s Defense Ministry: Armenian armed units violated ceasefire 29 times

 AzerTAg.az

 Azerbaijan`s Defense Ministry has said the Armenian armed forces continue to violate the ceasefire regime.
-“Military units of the armed forces of Armenia violated ceasefire 29 times throughout the day,” the ministry said in a statement.
+"The Azerbaijani armed forces came under fire 29 times throughout the day," the ministry said in a statement.

-“The positions of Azerbaijan Army were fired from positions of Armenian military units located near the occupied Nemirli, Taghibeyli, Marzili villages of Aghdam region, Ashaghi Veysalli, Gobu Dilagharda, Garvand villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Aghdam regions,” the ministry added.
+"The army`s positions came under fire from the Armenia-occupied districts of Azerbaijan including, Garagashli, Kangarli, Sarijali, Yusifjanli villages in Aghdam, Gobu Dilagharda, Kurdlar villages in Fuzuli, as well as unnamed hills in Goranboy, Tartar, Aghdam and Fuzuli districts," the ministry added.

 © Content from this site must be hyperlinked when used.